19 W. Hargett St.

 Individuals being approached by law enforcement always have the right to refuse to participate in an interview.
 Police officers are not required to inform interviewees of their rights unless the person is being in custody.
 Custodial interrogations must be preceded by informing the subject of the interview of his or her Miranda rights.

-In the state system, an individual may retain counsel, but has no statutory or constitutional right to a court-appointed lawyer during a criminal investigation.
-In the federal system, statute provides that an individual subject to prosecution be provided with the opportunity seek court appointed counsel.
+In the state system, an individual may retain counsel but has no statutory or constitutional right to a court-appointed lawyer during a criminal investigation.
+In the federal system, the Criminal Justice Act statute provides that an individual subject to prosecution must be provided with the opportunity to seek court-appointed counsel and must be appointed counsel if he or she cannot afford to hire a lawyer.
 Individuals are notified of this right through a "target letter" sent by the United States Attorney or his assistants.